skienzmatishun/rippreport/content/p/the-enforcer-hoss-macks-rise-to-statewide-power/index.md

 categories:
 - bcso
 thumbnail: img/the-enforcer-hoss-macks-rise-to-statewide-power.jpg
-summary: Baldwin County may not always make headlines, but it has quietly become one of the most politically influential regions in Alabama — where power is consolidated, narratives are controlled, and those in charge rarely face consequences.
-Which is why the recent promotion of former Baldwin County Sheriff Hoss Mack should give every Alabamian pause.
+summary: Hoss Mack leveraged a fortress of local corruption in Baldwin County to grab unearned statewide power and hide law enforcement abuses.
+Court records show how top officials altered election laws to eliminate rivals and permanently hide police body camera footage.
+Unmask the shadow government operating behind a veil of secrecy to control your local news.
 authors:
 - admin
 alttags: 'Silhouette faces a classical building against an orange sky.
+Text reads:
-Text reads: The Enforcer: How Hoss Mack Built a Career on Suppression and Took It Statewide'
+  The Enforcer: How Hoss Mack Built a Career on Suppression and Took It Statewide'
 related_articles:
 - slug: JUDGE-VS-SHERIFF
   title: JUDGE VS. SHERIFF